k-malek/Tlama-reader/README.md

      - `MY_USER_EXTERNAL_ID` - Your user's External ID (for custom events)
      - `MY_USER_ONESIGNAL_ID` - Your user's OneSignal ID (for custom events)

-3. **The workflow will automatically run**:
+3. **The workflows will automatically run**:
-   - Daily at 6:30 AM UTC+1 (5:30 AM UTC)
+   - **Daily Promo Check**: Runs daily at 6:30 AM UTC+1 (5:30 AM UTC) - checks for daily promo games
+   - **Weekly Best Deals Check**: Runs every Monday at 7:30 AM UTC+1 (6:30 AM UTC) - checks for weekly best deals
-   - You can also manually trigger it from the Actions tab → "Daily Promo Game Check" → "Run workflow"
+   - You can also manually trigger either workflow from the Actions tab → Select workflow → "Run workflow"

 ### Workflow Details

-The workflow (`.github/workflows/daily-run.yml`):
-- Installs Python 3.11+ and dependencies using `uv`
-- Installs Playwright browsers (Chromium)
+#### Daily Promo Game Check (`.github/workflows/daily-run.yml`)
-- Runs `main.py` which checks for promo games
+- Runs `python main.py promo` to check for daily promo games
 - If a game has a rating > 140, it sends a custom event to OneSignal
-- Optionally uploads the database as an artifact for debugging (retained for 7 days)
+- Scheduled to run daily at 6:30 AM UTC+1

+#### Weekly Best Deals Check (`.github/workflows/weekly-run.yml`)
+- Runs `python main.py best-deals` to find the best discounted deals
+- Sets the `deal` parameter to "weekly" for special weekly deal styling in notifications
+- Scheduled to run every Monday at 7:30 AM UTC+1 (1 hour after daily check)

+Both workflows:
+- Install Python 3.11+ and dependencies using `uv`
+- Install Playwright browsers (Chromium)
+- Use the same OneSignal secrets for notifications

 ### Viewing Workflow Runs

 - Go to the "Actions" tab in your GitHub repository
-- Click on "Daily Promo Game Check" to see run history
+- Click on "Daily Promo Game Check" or "Weekly Best Deals Check" to see run history
 - Click on any run to see logs and debug issues

 ## Configuration